openSUSE/news-o-o/_posts/2011-10-14-interview-about-openqa.markdown

-**What has changed in your life since youÂ´re working for SUSE?**
+**What has changed in your life since you´re working for SUSE?**

 I have moved from Berlin to Nuremberg which means that I can not be with my family as often as I would like.
-For some reason this also caused a tenfold increase in my Pizza&DÃ¶ner consumption which worries me a bit.
+For some reason this also caused a tenfold increase in my Pizza&Döner consumption which worries me a bit.
 I miss cooking potato soup, omelette and a lot of other tasty things.